 Her bedtime, like with a lot of children, is a whole process.
 My husband hangs with her as she brushes her teeth, ensuring those molars are free of whatever Cheez-it or Goldfish or organic cheddar cheese puffs combo.
 Then the three of us lay in her bed, and we all read our own books.
 Then I read to her.
 At some point, she settles into sleep and I sneak out of her bedroom, expecting to hear, “Mama, where are you going?” the moment I step foot into the hallway and out of her room.

 For most parents, the time in which our children are asleep is the time we claim for ourselves.
-It’s when we watch the shows with bad words, the time we watch the news coverage about whatever devastating event occurred in the world outside our homes, the time we discuss the minutiae of our days with each other.
+It’s when we watch the shows with bad words, the time we gaze at the news coverage about whatever devastating event occurred in the world outside our homes, the time we discuss the minutiae of our days with each other or finally sift through all the unread notifications that have piled up on our phones all day.
 However, our time is limited.
-We have to go to bed.
-We have to get a decent amount of sleep to be our best selves the next day.
+We have to eventually sleep to be our best selves the next day.
 And so, really, that’s just a few hours.
 And, sometimes, it’s not even that.

 Somewhere in this routine, I have begun taking a bath in the evenings.
 I listen to music.
 I scroll my phone mindlessly.
 I maybe even do some writing—in fact, some of my best writing has happened after our daughter has gone to bed and while I’m in the bathtub.
 I like to decompress there, and it’s crucial that all of us—parents and children alike—have these spaces.

-As obvious as it may seem, it’s in the small moments.
+As obvious as it may seem, we exist best in the small moments.
 In the tiny little pockets that exist throughout our days.
 And we can even find it, believe it or not, in the small humans that make our very lives so extremely busy.

 But, in reality, we cannot exist as just one of these things.
 I am not a teacher without also being a mother; I am not a mother without also being a poet; I am not a writer without also being a wife.

 It’s the world’s largest Venn diagram.
-I am all of it and each of these personas at once.
+We are each all of it and each of these personas at once.
+That never stops being true, no matter how quick we are to put each other in boxes.

-In order to maintain my identity, my individuality, to not get lost in the contents of my daughter’s extremely smelly soccer bag, I find myself there—on the sidelines at her practice and on the sidelines during the games.
+In order to maintain my identity, my individuality, to not get lost in the contents of my daughter’s extremely smelly soccer bag, I find myself there—on the sidelines at her practice and on the sidelines of my own life.

 A few years ago, my husband got me a Nikon D3400.
 I started my college career wanting to be an art teacher, and I still have a deep love for visual arts like photography.
 When he first got me the camera, my daughter was, as expected, my main subject.
 Not surprisingly, she still is.